 Below are Medicare Part B costs for 2024:

-After the Part B deductible is met, Medicare pays 80 percent of the cost of services and you pay the remaining 20 percent.
+After the deductible is met, you typically pay 20 percent of the Medicare allowed amount for covered services, and Medicare pays for the rest.
 When budgeting for your Part B expenses, note that there is no cap on the 20 percent that you will be responsible for paying.
 The Part B costs above apply if your only coverage is Original Medicare (Part A and Part B).
 One way to lower your out-of-pocket costs is by exploring Medicare Advantage or Medicare Supplement plan options.

 The amount you pay for a Medicare Advantage (MA) plan (Medicare Part C) varies based on the plan you select and the benefits it includes.
-Many plans are available with a low or $0 premium.
 Regardless of the MA plan you choose, you must continue to pay your Part B premium.
 When you use Medicare Advantage services, you pay copays, coinsurance, and possibly deductibles.
+MA plans also include an out-of-pocket maximum, so you will know exactly what your financial risk will be if the unexpected happens (Original Medicare does not have a limit).

 While many Medicare Supplement (Medigap) enrollees receive minimal bills for healthcare expenses, beneficiaries do pay a monthly premium in addition to their Part B premium.
 Supplement premium rates vary by the insurance carrier and are determined by your age, gender, where you live, and when you enroll.